Putin, Xi Hail 'Great Power' Ties at Talks Defying West - The Moscow Times

 The Defense Ministry in Moscow said Thursday that Russian and Chinese warships were on a joint patrol in the Pacific and planning a live-fire artillery exercise at sea.

-The main day of the SCO summit will be on Friday, with sessions involving all the attending leaders.
+U.S. State Department spokesman Ned Price said China and Russia "share a vision for the world that is starkly at odds with the vision that's at the center of the international system, the vision that has been at the center of the international system for the past eight decades."

-Putin was also set to hold talks Friday with Erdogan and Indian premier Narendra Modi.
+Taiwan's foreign ministry said the two countries were inflicting harm on "international peace, stability, democracy and freedom."

-It was not clear who else Xi might meet, although talks with Modi would be their first since 2019.
-China-India relations turned frosty over deadly fighting in 2020 on their disputed Himalayan border.
+Putin was also set to hold talks Friday with Erdogan and Indian Prime Minister Narendra Modi.